taocpp/taopq/doc/README.md

 As you can see from the second example, all values should be passed as C++ parameters and the statement itself should only contain placeholders.
 This avoids SQL injection attacks and it is also more efficient.

-If you need to set a value to SQL's `NULL`, you can pass `tao::postgres::null`.
+If you need to set a value to SQL's `NULL`, you can pass `tao::pq::null`.
 Custom data types can be registered via traits, documentation will follow later.
 For now, just have a look at the examples in the repository.